oracle/pgql-lang/pages/pgql-1.2-spec.md

 Note that in case there are both incoming and outgoing data edges between two data vertices, there will be separate result bindings for each of the edges.

-Undirected edges may also be used inside [common path expressions](#common-path-expressions):
+Any-directional edges may also be used inside [common path expressions](#common-path-expressions):

 ```sql
   PATH two_hops AS () -[e1]- () -[e2]- ()